agalasso/alnitak_emu/README.txt

 Alnitak Flat-Man emulation for Spike-a Flat Panel USB Dimmer
 ------------------------------------------------------------

-This application provides Alnitak emulation capability for Spike-a flat panels.
+This package provides Alnitak emulation for Spike-a flat panels.
 If your imaging application is designed to communicate with Alnitak flat panels, you can use this emulator to control your Spike-a flat panel using the Spike-a USB dimmer.

 Installation